overtone-jam-challenge/jam-001/README.md

 ## Setup

-Clone this repo (or clone your own fork of it if you use Github) and run
+Clone this repo (or clone your own fork of it if you use Github) and run:

     ./init-jam-challenge